vircon32/ConsoleSoftware/Readme.md

 ----------------------------------
 ### License

-There are several programs here, so any of them may have their own license.
+This repository contains several elements, so any of them might have their own license.
 But unless otherwise specified, the global license is:
 - Software is provided under the [3-Clause BSD License](https://opensource.org/license/bsd-3-clause).
-- Assets are provided under [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/)
+- Assets and documents are provided under [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/)

 The intent of Vircon32 is to be open and free, that is why the chosen licenses are very permissive and should allow most uses.